Candle in the Wind: Original version

-The original version, which is in the key of E major appeared on John's 1973 album Goodbye Yellow Brick Road and was released as a single in 1974.
+The original version, which is in the key of E major, appeared on John's 1973 album Goodbye Yellow Brick Road and was released as a single in 1974.
 The lyrics of the song are a sympathetic portrayal of the life of Marilyn Monroe.
-The song's opening line "Goodbye, Norma Jean" refers to Monroe's real name, Norma Jeane (more commonly spelled Jean) Baker.
+The song's opening line "Goodbye, Norma Jean" refers to Monroe's real name, Norma Jeane (more commonly spelled Jean) Mortenson.
 Taupin was inspired to write the lyrics after hearing the phrase "candle in the wind" used by Clive Davis in tribute to Janis Joplin: "I just kept hearing this term [and] I thought, what a great way of describing someone’s life".

+A live version was recorded on 14 December 1986 at the Sydney Entertainment Centre in Australia, featuring Elton alone with his piano with keyboard effects triggered by Elton during the performance.
+That version was released on 13 June 1987 on the album Live in Australia with the Melbourne Symphony Orchestra and as a single the following year.

 In the Eagle Vision Classic Albums documentary on the making of Goodbye Yellow Brick Road, Taupin said the song is about "the idea of fame or youth or somebody being cut short in the prime of their life.
 The song could have been about James Dean, it could have been about Montgomery Clift, it could have been about Jim Morrison ... how we glamorise death, how we immortalise people."
 Taupin has noted that the theory about him being a "rabid Marilyn Monroe fanatic" has been a common misconception: "It's not that I didn't have respect for her.
 It's just that the song could just as easily have been about James Dean or Jim Morrison, Kurt Cobain, Sylvia Plath, Virginia Woolf.
 I mean, basically, anybody, any writer, actor, actress, or musician who died young and sort of became this iconic picture of Dorian Gray, that thing where they simply stopped aging.
-It's a beauty frozen in time".
+It's a beauty frozen in time."

 In an interview with Rolling Stone in 2014, Taupin disputed the implication that he was a Monroe fan: "She is absolutely not someone I admired a lot as a kid or anything.
 She was just a metaphor for fame and dying young, and people sort of overdoing the indulgence, and those that do die young".
 On the song itself, he stated: "I think it's one of the best marriages of lyric and melody that Elton and I have ever put together.
-But it doesn’t change the fact that I wasn’t particularly enamored by Marilyn Monroe".
+But it doesn't change the fact that I wasn't particularly enamored by Marilyn Monroe."

 The single release of the original song reached No. 11 in the UK charts in 1974.
 At the time, it was not released as a single in the United States as "Bennie and the Jets" was chosen instead.